codeinthedark/editor/README.md

 ![image](https://cloud.githubusercontent.com/assets/688415/11479175/f3aedfbe-9790-11e5-9ad9-ce930fe5a3a8.png)

 ## How to Use
-* Grab the contents of the [`dist/`](https://github.com/codeinthedark/editor/tree/master/dist) folder.
+* Grab the contents of the [`dist/`](https://github.com/codeinthedark/editor/tree/master/dist) folder, or download [this zip](https://github.com/codeinthedark/editor/releases/download/v0.1.0/editor.zip).
 All contestants should be given a copy of the editor.
 * Replace `assets/page.png` in the editor files with a screenshot of the page that is to be built in the competition.
 * Add any extra assets (e.g. images) that are required to build the page in the `assets/` folder.
 * Edit the `assets/instructions.html` file with information about the extra assets and their dimensions.